+то: Martha Taylor

+Town Planner

-Martha Taylor Town Planner Town of Newbury 12 Kent Way Newbury, MA 01922 Stephen Sawyer, P.E.
-Design Consultants, Inc. Trip Generation Memorandum 2 Old Point Road Newbury, MA
+Town of Newbury

+12 Kent Way

+Newbury, MA 01922

+FROM: Stephen Sawyer, P.E.

+Design Consultants, Inc.

+SUBJECT: Trip Generation Memorandum 2 Old Point Road Newbury, MA

+DATE: December 31, 2020

+Revised: January 5, 2021

 Design Consultants, Inc. (DCI) has prepared this Trip Generation Memorandum on behalf of its client, The Cottages Commercial, LLC, to discuss the proposed project and corresponding trip generation for the restaurant to be located at 2 Old Point Road ("Restaurant") in Newbury.
-This is a revision to the Trip Generation Memorandums dated December 31, 2020 and January 5, 2021.
-The January 5, 2021 revision included updated trip generation numbers based on more recent discussion about the operation and customer base of the proposed Restaurant.
-This revision includes the updated parking lot flow and reference to July 2020 traffic data collected along Plum Island Boulevard.
+This is a revision to the Trip Generation Memorandum dated December 31, 2020.
+This revision includes updated trip generation numbers based on more recent discussion about the operation and customer base of the proposed Restaurant.
 Currently, the site houses a former auto repair shop and garage.
 It is our understanding that the Proponent is proposing to convert the existing site to a Restaurant with both indoor and outdoor seating.